Andrew Putnam Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-In his competition at the World Wide Technology Championship in Cabo San Lucas, Mexico, Andrew Putnam carded a fifth-place finish, and he heads into the 2024 The Sentry aiming for better results.
+In his tournament at the World Wide Technology Championship in Cabo San Lucas, Mexico, Andrew Putnam posted a fifth-place finish, and he heads into the 2024 The Sentry trying to improve on that finish.

 The Sentry Tournament & Course Info